Frequently Asked Questions

-Testing arrangements: Email the ASPIRE Office to advise that you require the proficiency test (and if it is being proctored) and our office will proceed with testing arrangements.
-Should you register for the French AQ prior to the release of your French test results, and are unsuccessful in the test, a refund of the AQ course fee less the non-refundable deposit will be issued.
+Testing Arrangements: Email the ASPirE Office ( email@example.com) to determine if you require the proficiency test.
+Our office will provide you with additional information regarding eligibility for admission.
+Should you register for a French AQ prior to the release of your French test results, and are unsuccessful in the test, a refund of the AQ course fee less the non-refundable deposit will be issued.

 Final grades will be available approximately four weeks after the course once the official adjudication process is complete, and can be viewed by logging into the Student Centre with your Western user ID and password.
 At that time, the ASPIRE office will send your course report to the Ontario College of Teachers (OCT) for certification.
 Once processed by the OCT, the qualification will be added to your Ontario teaching certificate.

 Western transcripts are ordered through the Registrar's Office.
 Under Student Records, click on Transcripts.
 They can be ordered by fax or online.
 To order online, you will need your Western Identity user ID and password to order a transcript.
 ENSURE to check that your grade is available first as the Transcripts office will not hold for grades.
 It is up to the candidate to report course completion to QECO, OSSTF or institutions other than the OCT.